Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

                   claimName: data
 ```

 With this step we've already covered the downloading and the testing stages of our workflow.
-I will now breafly describe other templates' definitions and then join them altogether.
+I will now briefly describe other templates' definitions and then join them altogether.
 The next template is training.

 ### Training template